craigyjp/Korg-DW6000-editor/README.md

 * CC message control
 * Master control sends all params for each patch from memory to the DW.
 * slave mode, edits the DWs own patches.
+* Reload of factory patches from the settings memu